memberapp/memberapp.github.io/README.md

 ## Financial

 Member is a non profit project.
 It is free to use and there won't be ads or data mining.
 However it's always helpful to have more funds for development and hosting.

+The direct donation address is bitcoincash:qqlx98vrupdm9gmnenwpcgy2yv4hfzktwv6raa4n3g

-If you'd like to help the project financially - buy some MEMBER tokens at the lowest available market rate here https://memo.cash/token/766f9f56ac0a3f0e4c64cb3453d0c45336a20685827801b2188d237c2a6ffc43?for-sale
+Alternatively you can buy some MEMBER tokens at the lowest available market rate here https://memo.cash/token/766f9f56ac0a3f0e4c64cb3453d0c45336a20685827801b2188d237c2a6ffc43?for-sale

-You'll appear on the top supporters page, here https://memo.cash/token/766f9f56ac0a3f0e4c64cb3453d0c45336a20685827801b2188d237c2a6ffc43?balances
+For either method, you'll appear on the top supporters page, here https://memo.cash/token/766f9f56ac0a3f0e4c64cb3453d0c45336a20685827801b2188d237c2a6ffc43?balances

 (The only use of MEMBER tokens is to hold them to appear higher on the top supporters page)